Environment Always Changes

 #3 Involve As Many People As You Can

-The same methods of getting workers to participate in an aviation safety program apply here.
+Employees are more accepting of change when they are actively involved in the change process.
+The same methods of getting workers to participate in an aviation SMS apply here.

 - Ask questions

 - Engage people

 You obviously can’t incorporate everyone’s ideas, and you may already have “finalized” the change you are making.
 But simply talking to the people relevant to the change helps allows them to be, or at the very least helps them feel like, they’re part of the process of change.